Probing emergent axion electrodynamics with waveguide apparatus

 Besides $b_0$ (and $b_z$, satisfying $b_0=vb_z$), the slab geometry also offers a way to probe the transverse $\bbot$ parameters, namely, that perpendicular to its walls.
 In addition, notice that $dP/dx$ is analytic at $b_x=0$ (even though the fields are not) and, in this limit, reduces to $dP/dx = (b_0B_0)^2 h^3/24\mu v$ \footnote{It can be checked that this result agrees with that for a rectangular guide of width $w\to\infty$ in the $\bbot\cdot\bp=0$ case.
 TEM solutions are obtained by solving $d^2\Phi/dy^2 = -b_0 B_0$ subject to $\Phi(0)=\Phi(h)=0$, yielding $\Phi(y) = -b_0 B_0 y(y-h)/2$.
 The fields are then $\ebold = b_0 B_0 (y-h/2) \cos(kz-\omega t), \hat{\mbf{y}}$ and $\bbold = (\hat{\mbf{z}} \times \ebold)/v$, and the time-averaged transmitted power per width-length is $dP/dx = (b_0B_0)^2 h^3/24\mu v$.}.

+In the work of Ref.~\cite{Halterman19}, a slab-type geometry made from ultrathin Weyl semimetal films in the epsilon-near-zero (ENZ) regime is also considered.
+There, localized TM-like modes with slow energy transport occur.
+In contrast, we have been analyzing a hollow waveguide uniformly filled with a medium exhibiting CME and AQHE, enabling bulk propagation of TEM modes via fine-tuning of $b_0$ and $b_z$.
+Thus, distinct findings are attributed to key differences in the geometry (thin film vs.\ hollow waveguide), physical mechanisms (anisotropic ENZ vs.\ axion electrodynamics), and mode types (localized TM vs.\ propagating TEM).

 \textit{Concluding remarks}.
 Whenever a usual metallic waveguide is filled with a material encompassing both chiral magnetic and anomalous quantum Hall effects, then TEM modes are shown to propagate throughout its bulk.
 We illustrate our findings by considering the cases of cylindrical, rectangular, and slab-type geometries.
-In every case, the guide is immersed in a homogeneous axial magnetic field that couples to the axion-like field.
+In every case, the guide is immersed in a homogeneous axial magnetic field that couples to the emergent axion-like field.
 The transmitted power by TEM waves is proportional to $(B_0)^2$, which is a direct and unambiguous signature of both CME and AQHE coexisting in the material.

-Experimental observation of these predictions appears to be direct evidence of the axion field in the condensed matter realm by purely optical means, avoiding intricate setups like those typically used in electronic transport and related measurements.
-In addition, once AQHE can also arise from a nonzero integral of Berry curvature, it should be stressed that usual transport measurements alone cannot decisively relate it to an axion field \cite{Deng-PRB104-075202-2021}.
-Thus, other experimental evidence is mandatory to unambiguously trace both effects back to the axial anomaly.
+Experimental observation of these predictions appears to be direct evidence of an emergent axion-like field in the condensed matter realm by purely optical means, avoiding intricate setups like those typically used in electronic transport and related measurements.
+In addition, once AQHE can also arise from a nonzero integral of Berry curvature, it should be stressed that usual transport measurements alone cannot decisively relate it to an axion-like field \cite{Deng-PRB104-075202-2021}.
+Thus, other experimental evidence is mandatory to unambiguously trace both effects back to the chiral anomaly.

 \textit{Acknowledgments.} The authors thank the Brazilian agencies CAPES, CNPq, FAPEMIG, INCT/CNPq -- {\it Spintr\^onica e Nanoestruturas Magn\'eticas Avan\c{c}adas (INCT-SpinNanoMag)}, and {\it Rede Mineira de Nanomagnetismo/FAPEMIG} for financial support.